 10) Keep track of insurance renewals

 Mark on your 2018 Calendar the renewal dates for car and home insurance, and when any fixed-rate fuel deals reach an end.
 A fortnight before each date, make sure to shop around and switch provider if you have a better deal.

 11) Save for a holiday, don't buy on credit

-Tips 1 to 5 were provided by Martin Upton, Director of the True Potential Centre for the Public Understanding of Finance, and tips 6 to 11 were provided by Jonquil Lowe, Senior Lecturer in Economics and Personal Finance.
+Tips 1 to 5 were provided by Martin Upton, Director of the True Potential Centre for the Public Understanding of Finance, and tips 6 to 11 were provided by Jonquil Lowe, Senior Lecturer in Personal Finance.